sudheerj/javascript-interview-questions/README.md

 342. ### What is the difference between a parameter and an argument

-     Parameter is the variable name of a function definition whereas an argument represent the value given to a function when it is invoked.
+     Parameter is the variable name of a function definition whereas an argument represents the value given to a function when it is invoked.
 Let's explain this with a simple function

      ```javascript
      function myFunction(parameter1, parameter2, parameter3) {